oleander/mcp-server-mariadb/README.md

 Replace `/db_name` with your database name or leave it blank to retrieve all databases.

 ## Troubleshooting

+### Package Installation
+During package installation, the package will automatically compile the TypeScript code to JavaScript.
+This happens through the `prepare` script which runs `npm run build`.
+If you encounter any compilation errors during installation, ensure you have sufficient permissions and that your environment meets the following requirements:

+- Node.js installed and accessible in your PATH
+- Sufficient permissions to execute npm scripts
+- Access to write to the installation directory

+### Connection Issues
 If you encounter an error "Could not connect to MCP server mcp-server-mariadb", you may need to explicitly set the path of all required binaries such as the configuration below: